onzfonz/comp227/src/content/1/en/part1a.md

 so you should commit and add all of the files that you use in your directories.
 ***Make sure to remove any files you won't use before committing them!***

-Please make sure that you commit often, as that will be the way you show your work and progress through the course.
+Please make sure that you add all files initially, as that will be the way you show your work and progress through the course.
+Please use an appropriate commit message when adding files to the repo.

 Notice that in this part, there are more exercises besides those found below.

 #### 1.1: handheld arcade info, step1

 This exercise will start the ongoing development of a small application that will be further developed in a few of the following exercises.
-Please make sure to commit often.
+Please make sure to commit often and that you do not have any files in your project that are any color other than white.

-Use *create-react-app* in the base folder of lab1 to initialize a new application called **arcadeinfo**.
+Use *Vite* in the base folder of *lab1* to initialize a new application called **arcadeinfo**.
+Commit and add all of the files needed.
 Make sure that when you type `ls`, you see both the *reading* and *arcadeinfo* folders.
-Modify *index.js* to match the following
+Modify *index.jsx* to match the following

 ```js
 import ReactDOM from 'react-dom/client'